 Joseph M. Goldstein is the Managing Partner of the Fort Lauderdale office of Shutts & Bowen LLP, where he is a member of the Business Litigation Practice Group.
 Joseph also practices out of the Tallahassee office.

 A Martindale-Hubbell AV® rated attorney, Joseph is among the less than one percent of attorneys who are Florida Bar Board Certified in Business Litigation.
-He has been recognized as a “Lawyer of the Year” by Best Lawyers in America ®, listed as a “Power Leader” by South Florida Business Journal as well as the “Top Lawyers in South Florida” by South Florida Legal Guide.
+He is also a Florida Supreme Court Certified Civil Circuit Mediator.
+Joseph has been recognized as a “Lawyer of the Year” by Best Lawyers in America ®, listed as a “Power Leader” by South Florida Business Journal as well as the “Top Lawyers in South Florida” by South Florida Legal Guide.

 Businesses involved in disputes or government bid protests rely on his expertise, trial experience and government background.
 Joseph regularly represents defense companies, technology firms, construction firms and government service providers in their business disputes and government bid protests.
 His practice focuses on business litigation; government contracts, including bid protests; litigation involving non-competition agreements; and real estate related disputes.

-- As the result of a bid protest trial, Joseph successfully helped a technology company receive a government contract after its proposal was initially rejected.
+- As the result of a bid protest trial, Joe successfully helped a technology company receive a government contract after its proposal was initially rejected.

 - He reversed a potential debarment from government contracting for a construction services company that was under allegations of improper conduct.